Music at Boston ConservatoryConservatory training reimagined for 21st-century artists

 Awards and Recognitions

 Boston Conservatory at Berklee is a top conservatory for music, offering more than 55 unique degree, diploma, and certificate programs.
-In 2018, Boston Conservatory earned several recognitions for its leading work, including being named a top 10 music conservatory in the U.S. by The Best Schools, and the Boston Conservatory Percussion Ensemble's performance of "Paper Earth" with Bent Knee being named the "best classical music collaboration in 2018" by The Boston Globe.
-View all of Boston Conservatory at Berklee’s 2018 accolades.
+In 2019, Boston Conservatory earned several recognitions for its leading work, including being named among the five best schools to study music education by Careers in Music, and one of the top 15 music conservatories in the U.S. by Prep Scholar.
+View all of Boston Conservatory at Berklee’s 2019 accolades.